 The implementation of automated warehousing systems systematizes complex, time-consuming tasks.
 As a result, warehouse automation enhances productivity and work efficiency.

 For example, a warehouse system that operates 24 hours a day ensures the steady functioning of logistics operations, regardless of employees’ work schedules and performance.
 Additionally, it’s challenging for people to work in freezers and refrigerators for a long time.
-Therefore, robots can replace employees by ensuring their safety and maintaining high productivity.
+Therefore, automation solutions can replace employees by ensuring their safety and maintaining high productivity.
+Autonomous mobile robots (AMRs) are especially useful in these environments; they can navigate warehouse floors independently, transport goods efficiently, and operate in conditions that are unsafe or uncomfortable for human workers.

 Saved space and less human intervention